 Conforms to International Organization for Standardization (ISO)/International Electrotechnical Commission (IEC) 17025 international standards for calibration testing and traceability

 Performed by a laboratory accredited by International Laboratory Accreditation Cooperation (ILAC) Mutual Recognition Arrangement (MRA) signatory body

 Traceable to the standards maintained by the National Institute of Standards and Technology (NIST)

 Meets specifications and testing requirements for the American Society for Testing and Materials (ASTM) Standard E2877 Tolerance Class F or higher

 Refers to another acceptable accuracy validation method, such as comparison to other traceable reference standards or tests at thermometric fixed points

-Date of calibration (certification date)
+Date of calibration (report or issue date)

-Data supporting Primex' stance regarding probe storage effect on the calibration period is provided the graph below.
+Data supporting Primex' stance regarding probe storage effect on the calibration period is provided in the graph below.